-

 African Marigold Seeds - Sugar & Spice Mix

-Regular price As Low As $4.79Regular priceUnit price per -
+This perfect pairing of orange and yellow blooms is a garden stapleRegular price As Low As $4.99Regular priceUnit price per -

 main-collection-product-grid

-French Marigold (Double) Seeds - Tiger Eyes
+French Marigold Seeds (Double) - Tiger Eyes

-Regular price As Low As $4.49Regular priceUnit price per
+Exotic two-toned flowers make a dramatic addition to bouquetsRegular price As Low As $4.99Regular priceUnit price per

 Grow gorgeous marigolds from seed